dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 :::info

-Advanced users can configure multiple projects to use the same Cloud CLI executeable by placing the executeable in the Program Files folder and [adding the Cloud CLI executeable to their Windows PATH environment variable](https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53).
+Advanced users can configure multiple projects to use the same dbt Cloud CLI by placing the executeable in the Program Files folder and [adding it to their Windows PATH environment variable](https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53).

-Note that if you are using VS Code, you'll need to restart your IDE to pick up modified environment variables.
+If you're using VS Code, remember to restart your IDE to pick up modified environment variables.
 :::

-#### Updating your dbt Cloud installation - Windows

-Follow the same process in [Installing dbt Cloud CLI](#manually-install-windows-only) and replace the existing `dbt` executable with the new one.
-During the beta period, we recommend updating before filing a bug report, as the API is subject to breaking changes!

-### Manually install - Linux
+### Install manually (Linux)

 1. Download the latest Linux release for your platform from [GitHub](https://github.com/dbt-labs/dbt-cli/releases).